-If something serious medically was to go wrong in places like these it will cost you to get out of there and to good medical treatment.
+If something serious medically was to go wrong in places like these it will cost you to get out of there to good medical treatment.

 Also when I was mugged in Columbia insurance covered all costs for what was taken.

 I use World Nomads and find them perfect for the adventurous traveller and backpacker.